metosin/malli/README.md

 ### Parsing `:and`

-The `:and` schema is unusual in that it parses multiple schemas and yet only returns the results of parsing one of them.
+The `:and` schema combines multiple schemas for the same value and yet only returns the results of parsing one of them.
 Which schema is used for parsing is usually chosen automatically.

 ```clojure